IBM/universal-connectors/filter-plugin/logstash-filter-azure-postgresql-guardium/README.md

     3. Enter a unique name for the namespace.
     4. Select a location for the namespace.
     5. Choose the appropriate pricing tier.(In this case, we selected basic.)
-    6. Leave the throughput units settings (or processing units settings for standard and premium tiers) as it is.
+    6. Set the throughput units (or processing units for standard and premium tiers) as 10 to prevent data loss.
+You can update the throughput units as per your requirement (some pricing tiers provide Auto-inflate feature).
+In Azure, 1 throughput unit handles incoming data of up to 1 MB/second/1000 events and outgoing data of up to 2MB/second/4096 events.
     7. Select **Review + Create**.
     8. Review the settings and select **create**.
     9. After successful creation, the recently created namespace appears in the resource group.